No need to worry – there is a proven safety net

 When suppliers go bust, affected customers are looked after by Ofgem, the UK’s energy regulator.
 Ofgem has solid plans in place in the event of a supplier collapsing.
 These plans have been proven to work well in practice – and things generally run smoothly and easily for the consumer when they are implemented.

 Why are we seeing suppliers go bust?
 What may lead to more suppliers going bust in the future?

 There are several reasons, but the ones that currently stand out the most are:

-However, this is great news for consumers like you.
-After all, the more competition there is in the market, the more suppliers are motivated to stand out – by offering low prices, top tier service, or both.
-This means there are many great deals out there just waiting to be found.
+However, lots of suppliers is great news for consumers.
+After all, the more competition there is, the more suppliers are motivated to stand out – by offering low prices, environmental tariffs, top tier service, or all of these.
+This means that there are loads of great deals out there just waiting to be unearthed.